cybertec-postgresql/pgwatch/docs/security.md

 ## General security information

-Security can be tightened for most pgwatch3 components quite granularly, but the default values for the Docker image don't focus on security though but rather on being quickly usable for ad-hoc performance troubleshooting, which is where the roots of pgwatch3 lie.
+Security can be tightened for most pgwatch components quite granularly, but the default values for the Docker image don't focus on security though but rather on being quickly usable for ad-hoc performance troubleshooting, which is where the roots of pgwatch lie.

 Some points on security: